liftoff-app/liftoff/README.md

 ### "App not installed" - what to do?

 When installing the APK directly you might get this message.
-This happens when you are trying to update lemmynade from a different source than where you originally got it from.
+This happens when you are trying to update liftoff from a different source than where you originally got it from.
 To fix it simply uninstall the previous version (you will lose all local data) and then install the new one.
-Always make sure to install lemmynade APKs only from verified sources.
+Always make sure to install liftoff APKs only from verified sources.